Valentina Vassilyeva

-Valentina Vassilyev (1707 – 1782) was a peasant from Shuya, Russia.
-She was the first wife of Feodor Vassilyev, who was said to have fathered 107 children; 69 with Valentina between 1725 and 1765 (16 pairs of twins, 7 sets of triplets, and 4 sets of quadruplets).
+Valentina Vassilyeva (1707 – 1782) was a woman from Shuya, Russia.
+She was the first wife of Feodor Vassilyev, who was said to have fathered 87 children; 69 with Valentina between 1725 and 1765 (16 pairs of twins, 7 sets of triplets, and 4 sets of quadruplets).
 According to Guinness World Records, this is the world record for the most children born to a single woman.

 Life and death

-Vassilyev was born in about 1707, possibly in Shuya, Ivanovo Oblast, Russia.
+Vassilyeva was born in about 1707, possibly in Shuya, Ivanovo Oblast, Russia.

-Vassilyev gave birth for the first time in 1725.
-Between the years 1725 and 1765, she gave birth in 27 confinements to 16 pairs of twins, 7 sets of triplets, and 4 sets of quadruplets; 67 survived out of 69 births.
+Vassilyeva gave birth for the first time in 1725.
+Between the years 1725 and 1765, she is said to have had 27 pregnancies and to have given birth to 16 pairs of twins, 7 sets of triplets, and 4 sets of quadruplets; 67 are said to have survived infancy out of 69 total.
 The names of the children along with their dates of birth and death are all unknown.
-Calculations tally that Vassilyev was pregnant for a total of 18 years throughout the 40 years.
-According to documents published in Quadruplets and Higher Multiple Births by Marie M. Clay, Valentina Vassilyev lived to be 75 and died in 1782, Shuya, Ivanovo Oblast, Russia; the same year as her husband.
+Calculations tally that Vassilyeva was pregnant for a total of 18 years throughout the 40 years.
+According to documents published in Quadruplets and Higher Multiple Births by Marie M. Clay, Valentina Vassilyeva lived to 75 and died in the same year as her husband in 1782, in Shuya, Ivanovo Oblast, Russia.

 The first complete account recorded of the 69 births was reported in Moscow by the Monastery of Nikolsk on February 27, 1782.
 The first published account appeared in a 1783 issue of The Gentleman's Magazine.
 The author wrote: "In an original letter now before me dated St Petersburg, Aug 13, 1782, O. S. Feodor Wassilief, aged 75, a peasant, said to be now alive and in perfect health, in the Government of Moscow, has had by his first wife 4 x 4 = 16, 7 x 3 = 21, 16 x 2 = 32, 27 births, 69 children.
 By his second wife 6 x 2 = 12, 2 x 3 = 6, 8 births, 18 children.”
 The account was published again in a 1788 commentary on Russian history and in the 1834 book by Alexander Pavlovich Bashutskiy, Saint Petersburg Panorama.

-This contradictory information further suggests that the account is unlikely to be true or has been misrepresented over time.
-Some have suggested that the husband fathered that many children but had multiple wives over several years who were only referred to as “Mrs. Vassilyev.”
+There have been suggestions that the account has been misrepresented over time.
+Some have proposed that the husband fathered that many children but had multiple wives over several years who were only referred to as “Mrs. Vassilyeva.”